carderne/una/README.md

 - [Hatch](https://hatch.pypa.io) (used by default and and in all documentation)
 - [PDM](https://pdm-project.org/)

-All instructions and examples use Rye for local development, but there is nothing inherently Rye-specific about the tool.
+All instructions and examples use [uv](https://docs.astral.sh/uv/) for local development.

 ## Examples
 You can see an example repo here: